cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 of view, so lets fix that.

 This is also a good time to talk about the model layer in CakePHP.
-In CakePHP, we separate the methods that operate on a collection of objects, and a single object into different classes.
+In CakePHP, we use different classes to operate on collections of records and single records. object into different classes.
 Methods that operate on the collection of entities are put in the ``Table`` class, while features belonging to a single record are put on the ``Entity`` class.